lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 The Delegate Assemblies are a live, virtual seminars for DP0 delegates to learn more about DP0, the RSP, and the DC2 data set.
 Attendance is optional and all are welcome.

 Typically, the first hour contains a presentation or hands-on tutorial, and the second hour is spent in breakout rooms for discussion or co-working on topics suggested by delegates.

 Rubin Observatory staff are always available in the main room to answer questions and provide assistance with DP0-related work during breakouts.

+Contributed presentations, tutorials, or advance suggestions for breakouts are encouraged from DP0 delegates and Rubin Observatory staff (contact Melissa Graham).

 .. _DP0-Delegate-Programming-Assemblies: